Sunday, December 8, 2024

 Compliance vs Engagement

-One of the best aspects of the work my team and I at Aspire Change EDU do is getting into leaders as part of the coaching process.
+One of the best aspects of the work my team and I at Aspire Change EDU do is getting into classrooms with leaders as part of the coaching process.
 During this time, we begin to collect qualitative evidence aligned with growth opportunities that they have set during initial meetings.
 No matter where our travels take us, one of the most common areas districts and schools want to improve is shifting from compliance to student engagement.
 Truth be told, from my lens, this is something that most systems would benefit from if learning is the goal.
 Let’s begin to differentiate the two.

 Compliance and engagement are two concepts in the classroom, which I dive into in Disruptive Thinking in Our Classrooms.
 Compliance refers to following rules or expectations without necessarily understanding or internalizing the reasons behind them.
 It's often driven by external motivations like avoiding punishment or receiving rewards.
 Below are some characteristics and examples: